Instructor Jobs at Spring Independent School District with Visa Sponsorship

 Which visa types does Spring Independent School District use for Instructor roles?

 The H-1B is the primary visa category Spring ISD uses to sponsor international Instructors, as teaching in a K-12 specialty subject qualifies as a specialty occupation under USCIS guidelines.
-In some cases, districts also hire educators on TN status if they are Canadian or Mexican nationals, or on J-1 exchange visitor visas through a sponsoring program, though J-1 is typically arranged separately from the district.
+In some cases, districts also hire educators on TN visa status if they are Canadian or Mexican nationals, or on J-1 visa exchange visitor visas through a sponsoring program, though J-1 is typically arranged separately from the district.

 What qualifications does Spring ISD expect for sponsored Instructor positions?